Skip to content

 During periods of heavy traffic, a temporary double lane will be activated.
 At the same time, work will begin on the construction of a new bridge, which will ensure smoother traffic flow and greater safety in the long term.

-Temporary double lane on Lueg Bridge
+Two-Lane Traffic on Lueg Bridge

 Alternative routes to the Brenner Pass